24 June 2018

 The 2 JAMA Surgery studies evaluated patient reported outcomes and complication rates after both implant and AR surgeries.
 The majority of patients were followed for 2 years.
 Overall, there were complications in 32.9% of patients – this includes everything from a minor skin infection treated with oral antibiotics to more serious complications including repeat surgery and reconstruction failure.
 19.3% of patients required a repeat operation.
 5.4% of patients had a failed reconstruction, where the implant or AR needed to be removed.
 At 2 years, patients undergoing AR had higher rates of complications including re-operations compared to patients who underwent implant reconstruction, although implant reconstruction procedures had higher rates of failure.
 Infections were also higher in implant reconstruction patients.
 In these studies, follow up only averaged 2 years – with longer follow up, patients with implant reconstruction may be found to have higher rates of complications since capsular contracture and implant leakage tend to develop over a longer period of time.
 Radiation during or after reconstruction, chemotherapy during or after reconstruction, and bilateral surgery were factors associated with higher complication rates in both groups of patients.

 In evaluating patient reported outcomes, the authors noted that patients who underwent AR surgeries had higher rates of satisfaction with the reconstructed breast, physical well being of the chest, psychosocial well being, and sexual well being compared with those who underwent implant reconstruction.
 The AR patients did report lower measures of abdominal physical well being compared to implant reconstruction patients.
-Follow up in this study was also about 2 years for the majority of patients – it is unclear if the implant reconstruction patients might report higher satisfaction levels if surveyed at a later point in time.
+Follow up in this study was also about 2 years for the majority of patients – only 21% of patients returned the survey at 3 years and 10.2% of participants returned the survey at 4 years.
+It is unclear if the implant reconstruction patients might report higher satisfaction levels if surveyed at a later point in time.
+The authors noted that due to the smaller number of patients who completed surveys at 3 and 4 years, conclusions in these groups of patients could be influenced by selection bias.
+Essentially that means that the small group may not be representative of the whole study population – for example, patients who are doing well might not be motivated to complete a lengthy survey compared to a patient who is having problems.

 These findings should stress to patients that reconstruction is a “process not a procedure” – these are major operations with the potential for short and long term complications.
 I think that these 2 studies will contribute to how we discuss surgical options and potential complications with our patients, but the results may not make the decision-making process easier for patients.
 Patients trying to make a decision about surgery have already been told they have cancer – that alone is enough to shake even the strongest of clear thinkers.
 I have not figured out how to ensure that a patient is making a truly informed decision in this situation except through repeated discussion and questioning.
 As physicians we have made progress in helping our patients make decisions based on education and not fear.
 But is a truly informed decision even possible when the overriding reason for the decision is a potentially life threatening condition?
 I’m not so sure.